Get ready for the release of Apple's next supercharged smartwatch.

 We would be stunned if this is the latest twist on this one – but, as ever when it comes to a potential microLED Apple Watch, don’t get your hopes up.

 No other major hardware changes have been rumored or are expected; a new chip to help things run smoother is about as exciting as things could get.
+This appears especially likely after Mark Gurman’s January 2025 update, in which they note the same housing as the Ultra 2 is expected to be used for the Ultra 3.

 “There have been particular concerns about the blood-pressure feature working properly with the new Series 10 design,” Bloomberg’s Mark Gurman noted.

-Price – expected to remain in line with previous generations
+Price: Expected to remain in line with previous generations

 For what it’s worth, though, we very much expect the Apple Watch Ultra 3 to cost the same as the first two generations: $799 / £799.